Na-Deer/tsotne-lessons/lecture_2/homework_2.md

 ## Homework 2

-Given a matrix of A and a matrix of B, write matrix multiplication function
+Given a matrix of A and a matrix of B, write matrix multiplication function.
+Once the program is compiled I should be able to input the sizes of matrices.
+So program should be runnable in the following way:

+./program_name 100 300 300 20

+which will result in me getting [100, 20] matrix in the end.
+If matrices are non-conformable, then program should print, "cant multiply matrices with these shapes"

 Example: